-Appendix A: Master of Community and Regional Planning: Sample Fields of Interest
+Master of Community and Regional Planning: Sample Fields of Interest (Appendix A)

-Each CRP student must develop a field of interest (24 credits) through graduate level course work.
-There are no formal concentrations, but the PPPM department is particularly strong in the areas listed below.
-Students are welcome to take classes in other departments, but some classes may have prerequisites or be limited to majors.
-It is your responsibility to check these restrictions.
-In choosing a field of interest, you should work with your advisor to consider career goals, job requirements and the areas of work you find most interesting.
-You should consider classes that provide both knowledge (theory and concepts) as well as skills (techniques and approaches).
-Note: courses in other departments change names and schedules periodically; check departments and UO schedule for current listings.
+Each CRP student develops a field of interest (24 credits) through graduate level course work.
+There are no formal concentrations, but PPPM is particularly strong in the areas listed below.
+Students are welcome to take classes in other departments, but it is your responsibility to check prerequisites or restrictions for courses outside PPPM.